Dr-Sauce/ShortcutUpdater/README.md

 - Check for update manually.
 - Downgrade shortcut.
 - Disable updates.

-# How does it work?
-- Shortcut Updater compares the version information stored on the user device and fetched version information from GitHub.
-If there's a new version it shows a option to update.

 # How to use:
 1. Implement Shortcut Updater to your shortcut.
 (Scroll down to find the bit where your shortcut should be added.)